entropyxyz/api_key_tdx/SPEC.md

 - AKS nodes are incentivized.
 We assume most of them will do their best to stay available and do the work.
 - Permissionless.
 AKS nodes will come and go willy nilly and there is no central authority that knows who they are or how reliable they are.

+### Requirements

+* MUST be able to deploy user's API keys to a server-side service, and relay client requests to a third party HTTP service, substituting a placeholder mark for the deployed API key.
+* MUST provide an access control mechanism (ACL) allowing user-defined control over access to a particular deployed API key.
+* MUST maintain privacy and integrity of deployed API keys from both the server operator and external actors.
+* MUST maintain privacy and integrity of relayed HTTP requests and responses from both the server operator and external actors.
+* MUST provide responses to relayed HTTP requests which are near-identical to the original response (maintaining headers, etc).
+* MUST provide a simple client for testing/demonstration purposes.
+* SHOULD have persistent secure storage of API keys across server restarts or upgrades.
+* SHOULD have a logging mechanism.
+* SHOULD have a mechanism by which anyone can independently verify that the server-side executable being run corresponds to a publicly available source code repository.

+See issue [#1398](https://github.com/entropyxyz/entropy-core/issues/1398) for background and discussion.

 ## Secret data CRUD

 Anyone on the internet can query the blockchain for the public key and hostname of an AKS node.
 Using this information they can establish a secure connection to the AKS node.
 The untrusted host running the CVM cannot MITM this connection.